RosterizerTestData/Warhammer40k10e/points_ingestion/GPT_points_assistance.md

 If you give chatGPT the following prompt, it provides a fairly decent conversion of the points for a faction of 40k from the MFM:

-> I'm going to paste in a series of data and I'd like it converted to CSV.
-I'd like it to be in this header form: designation,points1,models1,points2,models2 etc. (for as many columns as necessary), combining rows with matching designations into longer rows with as many column headers as necessary.
-Additionally, each points field after the first should evaluate to the difference between the input data's points and the previous points field.
+> I'm going to paste in a series of data and I'd like it converted to TSV (tab-separated with an actual tab character: 	).
+I'd like it to be in this header form: designation,pts1,models1,pts2,models2 etc. (for as many columns as necessary), combining rows with matching designations into longer rows with as many column headers as necessary.
+For models and pts, omit the labels.
 Does that make sense?

 input: text copied from https://www.warhammer-community.com/wp-content/uploads/2023/06/oF1iWIkNsvlUHByM.pdf